 It turned out to be a brilliant decision, because all of a sudden we were actually surrounded by peaceful mountainous atmosphere.
 Only a few locals from Slovakia chose the same path and very few polish tourists were impeding our trek.
 Because we were so happy, we celebrated our day at the next hut with a drink – still three hours away from the valley.
 It is especially famous for the toilet with a view.
 (Unfortunately I didn’t take a picture.)

 As the sun was setting when we proceeded through the breathtaking landscape hoping to find a car or any other connection to Zakopane that day.
 The lack of options brought us to Poprad, where we found out that we missed the last bus to Zakopane about two hours.
-We stayed in a hotel and when we ate chips and drank beer unwillingly the desire grew to come back to Poprad as soon as possible.
+We stayed in a cheap hotel and when we ate chips and drank beer unwillingly my desire grew to come back to Poprad as soon as possible.
 But first of all we had to go back to Zakopane: The next day, after a good nights sleep in a really comfortable bed we took the first bus back to the hostel.

 Bursting the hostel bubble